microsoft/InnerEye-DeepLearning/docs/source/md/hippocampus_model.md

 ## Usage

-The following instructions assume you have completed the preceding setup steps in the [InnerEye README](https://github.com/microsoft/InnerEye-DeepLearning/), in particular, [Setting up Azure Machine Learning](https://github.com/microsoft/InnerEye-DeepLearning/blob/main/docs/setting_up_aml.md).
+The following instructions assume you have completed the preceding setup steps in the [InnerEye README](https://github.com/microsoft/InnerEye-DeepLearning/), in particular, [Setting up Azure Machine Learning](setting_up_aml.md).

 ### Create an Azure ML Dataset

 To evaluate this model on your own data, you will first need to register an [Azure ML Dataset](https://docs.microsoft.com/en-us/azure/machine-learning/v1/how-to-create-register-datasets).
-You can follow the instructions in the InnerEye repo for [creating datasets](https://github.com/microsoft/InnerEye-DeepLearning/blob/main/docs/creating_dataset.md) in order to do this.
+You can follow the instructions in the for [creating datasets](creating_dataset.md) in order to do this.

 ## Downloading the model